Newman5/ChiJournal/README.md

 - increment by 5 (done)
 - graphing data with d3.js
 - a badge system with streaks and times of day, length of practice and total length etc.
-  -Ability to export and import data
+- Ability to export and import data
-  -look good and function well on mobile device
+- look good and function well on mobile device
-  -A roadmap, maybe in Trello
+- A roadmap, maybe in Trello